HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

-the corruption was essentially gone with the reshuffling of the power, and the friends she put onto the positions are surprisingly upright and capable, and the public goods had increased significantly with more funding re-directed there
+the corruption was essentially gone with the reshuffling of the power, and the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as more fundings were re-directed there
+(for example,

+- More telecom towers were built and maintained, ensuring good coverage in even the most remote area in the island;
+- Transportation were also improved and subsidized, with free public transit trial started in several major cities;
-(for example, in response to the surge of new patients from the sudden increases in accident rates since around the coronation day,
+- Hospitals received more funding to keep them well staffed and maintained, even allowing them to handle the surge of new patients from the recent sudden increases in accident rates;
-<span style="color:Silver">Serena</span> greatly increased hospitals funding,
+- Even mental healthcare was given the attention it deserves, combating the worrying trend of internet burnout epidemic.

+),
-ensuring them being better staffed and maintained, which stood the test of time to this day), but surely people, being irrational beings at heart, would anger and rebel on the change of everything they know of their own country?
+but surely people, being people, would anger and rebel on the change of everything they know about their own country?

 ...
 Or they could leave.
 Which is now easier-than-ever, by the way,